 # Noon VR

 The best thing about Noon VR is that the company provides you with an exclusive VR application package.
-Just download the official Noon VR app and get loads of 360 degree videos, movies and amazing VR games to have fun with.
+Just download the official Noon VR app and get loads of 360-degree videos, movies and amazing VR games to have fun with.

 And here we have yet another Gear VR competitor!
 But why this instead of Noon VR about which we just mentioned?
 The answer is, it’s much more comfortable to wear all thanks to the integration of faux-leather paddings.

 Oh!
 On the purchase of a Freefly VR headset, you get a Bluetooth Glide controller without any additional cost.
-For a price tag of $70, this sounds like an interesting deal.
+For a price tag of $70, this sounds like an attractive deal.
 If you’re looking for a Gear VR alternative, then this is one among the rare as well as cheapest VR headsets you will ever find.